-Reductions in BMD have been reported in paediatric patients.
-In adolescents, the BMD Z-scores at 48 weeks observed in subjects who received TDF were lower than those observed in subjects who received placebo.
-In children, the BMD Z-scores observed at 48 weeks in subjects who switched to TDF were lower than those observed in subjects who remained on their stavudine or zidovudine-containing regimen.
+Reductions in BMD have been reported in HBV infected adolescents.
+The BMD Z-scores observed at 72 weeks in subjects who received TDF were lower than those observed in subjects who received placebo.

 The effects of TDF associated changes in BMD on long term bone health and future fracture risk are currently unknown.